 nslookup myexampledb.xxxx.us-east-1.rds.amazonaws.com Server: xx.xx.xx.xx Address: xx.xx.xx.xx#53 Non-authoritative answer: Name: myexampledb.xxxx.us-east-1.rds.amazonaws.com Address: 172.31.xx.x

-5. After you have the private IP address of your RDS DB instance, you can relate the private IP address to a particular subnet in VPC based on the subnet CIDR range and private IP address.
+5. After you have the private IP address of your RDS DB instance, you can relate the private IP address to a particular subnet in the VPC.
+This is based on the subnet CIDR range and private IP address.

 6. Open the Amazon VPC console, and then choose Subnets from the navigation pane.